More Than 1 Million Toyota, Lexus and Subaru Vehicles Recalled for Camera Issue. Is Your Vehicle Affected?

 In most cases, the fix is a relatively quick software flash that can be done at the dealership, often without needing to leave the car overnight.

-Why recalls like this are becoming more common
+Why such recalls are becoming more common

 Automakers are racing to keep up with both consumer demand for high-tech features and government safety standards.
 Unfortunately, that often means some glitches only surface after thousands of vehicles have already hit the road.